-Tubman's Youth and Young Adults (YAYA) services assist young people between the ages of 13 and 24 who have experienced partner violence, sexual assault, or stalking.
-We are LGBTQ friendly and provide a variety of services to youth of all genders in Hennepin, Ramsey, Washington and Dakota Counties.
+Tubman's Youth and Young Adults (YAYA) services assist young people between the ages of 10 and 24 who have experienced partner violence, sexual assault, or stalking.
+We are LGBTQ+ friendly and provide a variety of services to youth of all genders in Hennepin, Ramsey, Washington and Dakota counties.

 In-home or In-community Services